ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Verifying root key rotation by using the UI
 {: #byok-root-key-verify-rotation}

-When you [create a customer-managed encryption volume](/docs/vpc?topic=vpc-block-storage-vpc-encryption#data-vol-encryption-ui), your root key is automatically registered in the KMS instance.
-You can view this information to verify the key has been rotated by using the UI:
+When you create a customer-managed encryption volume or custom image, your root key is automatically registered in the KMS instance.
+You can view this information to verify the key has been rotated by using the UI.
+The following procedure shows how  to verify key rotation for a block storage volume, but steps are similar for other resources.

 1. From the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage volumes** and click on the name of a volume to see its details.
 1. For Encryption, you'll see the name of the KMS and **customer-managed**, for example _Key Protect - Customer-managed_.
 1. In the Encryption Instance field, click the link of the KMS instance you provisioned for the root key protecting this volume.
 Information about that KMS instance shows, which includes the name and ID of the root key.

+  If you created your KMS instance using a private endpoint, these instances and associated root keys do not appear in the UI.
+Use the Key Protect or HPCS CLI or API to verify key rotation instead.
+  {:note}

-1. Click the overflow menu (hellipsis) and select **Key Associated Resource**.
-On this page, you'll see the following information for the root key in the KMS instance:
+1. Click  **Associated Resources**.
+You'll see the following information for the root key in the KMS instance:
-  * Name
+  * Key Name
   * Key ID
+  * Cloud Resource Name (CRN) of the associated resource (i.e., volume or custom image).
+If you have more than one resource using this root key, they appear in the list.
+1. In the Details column, click the arrow to expand the information.
+You'll see:
+  * Description of the resource, if you provided one.
   * Key version ID
   * Key version date

-   <br>You'll also see the CRN of the key associated resource of the volume.</br>

-1. Click the expansion icon for the volume CRN.
-You can see the key version ID and root key name, which match the preceding information.
+  * Retention policy

-When a root key is [rotated](/docs/vpc?topic=vpc-vpc-key-rotation) manually or automatically based on a schedule, the version ID field and key version date change, indicating the key has been rotated.
+After you [rotate the key](/docs/vpc?topic=vpc-vpc-key-rotation), the version ID field and key version date change, indicating the key has been rotated.
 The rotated key retains its original name and ID in the list of KMS instances.

 ### User actions that impact root key states and resource status
 {: #byok-root-key-states}

 Root keys move to various states depending on the action you take and impacts resources differently.
 The following describes what happens to a resource when you disable, enable, delete, and restore a root key.

-The resource status _unusable_ is an upcoming API feature currently not available.
-The status you see will be different.
-The new statuses are provided in the following tables for customers who use the API to programatically manage their customer-managed encryption and to prepare accordingly.
-For more information, contact your IBM [customer support](/docs/get-support?topic=get-support-using-avatar) representative.
-Also see [API changes for VPC resources using customer-managed encryption](/docs/vpc?topic=vpc-byok-api-remediation-plan).
-{: important}

 | Resource type | Resource status | Result |
 |---------------|-----------------| -------|